grantsrb/gordongames/README.md

 ##### Environment v8
 The agent receives a +1 reward if the agent removes the exact number of items placed in the pile.

+##### Environment v9
+The agent receives a +1 reward if the agent deletes all items placed on the grid.
+Otherwise -1.

 #### Game Options